DhananjaiH/site/pages/cclec/index.md

 My general goals as a creative / designer / technologist is to work & innovate at the intersection of science / technology / art & the humanities.

-I am in a state in my career where I am critical of the tech industry and critical of the numerous "inventions and innovations" being spun out of the assembly line, known as Silicon Valley.
-The innovations are being driven by venture capital and vague business models, rather for and towards humanity and society and more holistic goals.
-In the budding age of technology as we know it today, from the 60s to the 80s to early 90s, we had this grand vision for the future of technology ('to augment human intellect, they said') and the role it would play in human life and work, and what it could mean for society.
+I am at a point in my career where I am critical of the tech industry and the numerous "inventions and innovations" being spun out of the assembly line known as Silicon Valley.
+This 'innovation' culture is being driven by venture capital and vague business models, rather for and towards people and society and more holistic goals.
+In the budding age of technology as we know it today, from the 60s to the 80s to early 90s, industry leaders had this grand vision for the future of technology ('to augment human intellect, they said') and the role it would play in human life and work, and what it could mean for society.
 While this vision did largely play out as intended, we are now running down the rabbit hole of building technology for the sake of adding technology, with each iteration being ever so more trivial than the last.
 I largely look up to the early research and works from XEROX PARC, which has been foundational to personal computing & the technological landscape of today.

 With that in mind, my intent is to create a body of work in the commercial + speculative future tech realm.
-At present as well as the forthcoming stages of my career, I would to work with tech and services that aim improve human life (either healthcare), or something that would help people get the most out of limited resources (such as in the plausible immediate future where resources might be scarce).
+At present as well as the forthcoming stages of my career, I would like to work with tech and services that aim to improve human life (either healthcare), or something that would help people get the most out of limited resources (such as in the plausible immediate future where resources might be scarce).
 The specific areas I would like to explore immediately would be:

 - How can the visualization of data be designed such that it can educate and help us make more informed & effective decisions?
+    - More specifically to my background in healthcare and medical technology, how can physiological information be represented in effective ways such that it empowers doctors and caregivers to make well-informed decisions?
+    - With the ever more presence of technology in the healthcare practice, how would interactivity play a role in data-driven diagnostics?
+    - With the advent of Machine Learning algorithms in healthcare, how will these systems "output" the derived information in meaningful ways such that it provides a comprehensive context of the information?
 - Designing products and services for equal access (with respective to abilities, social conditions etc.)
 - Designing for the aging population, without leaving them technologically behind.
 - Designing interfaces and interactions for the myriad of wearable and other ubiquitous technologies that may consume our surroundings.